InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: S ync XML Training Pipeline

 \textbf{Label Clustering:} To perform label clustering, we construct Hierarchical Label Tree (HLT) using the labels' Positive Instance Feature Aggregation (PIFA) representation over sparse BOW features of their training samples \cite{Chang20, Dahiya21}.
 Specifically, we use balanced 2-means clustering to recursively partition the label set until we have a mapping $C$ from $L$ labels to $L'$ label clusters where $L' \ll L$ (Table:\ref{tbl:datasets}).

-\textbf{Drawbacks of \textsc{LightXML} framework:} When scaling our model using hard-negative mining as done in \textsc{LightXML} \cite{Jiang2021}, we noticed that the performance of our encoder is bottlenecked by a poorly performing meta-classifier.
-From the training metrics (Fig: \ref{fig:GroupTrain}), we see a smooth increment in the P@1 values for the extreme classifier (dashed blue) while the meta-classifier is unable to catch-up (dashed red).
-This indicates that these two sub-tasks are not aligned well enough for the encoder to learn suitable common representations that work well simultaneously for both the sub-tasks.
-Our observations also indicate the fact that the extreme task is easier to learn on shortlisted labels than the meta-task on label clusters, and the model tends to learn representations that benefit the extreme task at the expense of the meta-task.

-\textbf{Key Improvements:} Our changes to the hard-negative mining framework can be broadly grouped into two sets.
-Firstly, we propose architectural improvements meant to synchronize the two tasks in order to enable the encoder to learn better common representations.
-Secondly, we make modifications to the training loop in order to force the encoder to learn representations that improve the performance of the meta-classifier while remaining in sync with the extreme task.
-Next, we discuss these in detail.
+\textbf{Drawbacks of \textsc{LightXML} framework:} From \autoref{fig:GroupTrain} we observe that the performance of our encoder is bottlenecked by a poorly performing meta-classifier.
+While we witness a smooth increment in the training P@1 values for the extreme classifier (dashed blue), the meta-classifier is unable to catch-up (dashed red).
+This indicates that the meta-classifier used in dynamic hard-negative mining is not aligned well enough for the encoder to learn suitable representations to provide the extreme classifier with suitable hard-negatives.
+Our observations also indicate the fact that the extreme task is easier to learn given a label shortlist, and the model tends to learn representations that benefit the extreme task at the expense of the meta-task. \textsc{SyncXML} mitigates these challenges in two ways: (i) we propose architectural modifications to enable the encoder to learn representations mutually benefitting both tasks, and (ii) adjust the training loop to warm start the meta-classifier training while keeping the encoder in sync with the extreme task.